DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

         -out mynicecompany.crt -subj "/CN=mynicecompany.com/OU=it/O=mynicecompany/L=Paris/C=FR"
 ```

-#### b.
-Create a TLS secret with these keys
+#### Create a TLS secret with these keys

 ```shell
 kubectl create secret tls mynicecompany-tls-secret --key mynicecompany.key --cert mynicecompany.crt
 ```

 The certificate must be the same as the one you used to enable TLS connections in your ODM release.
-For more information, see [Server certificates](https://www.ibm.com/docs/en/odm/9.0.0?topic=servers-server-certificates) and [Working with certificates and SSL](https://docs.oracle.com/cd/E19830-01/819-4712/ablqw/index.html).
+For more information, see [Server certificates](https://www.ibm.com/docs/en/odm/9.5.0?topic=servers-server-certificates) and [Working with certificates and SSL](https://docs.oracle.com/cd/E19830-01/819-4712/ablqw/index.html).

 ### 5. Install the ODM release (10 min)

-#### a.
-Install an ODM Helm release
+#### Install an ODM Helm release

 The ODM services will be exposed with an Ingress that uses the previously created `mynicecompany` certificate.
 It automatically creates an HTTPS GKE load balancer.
 We will disable the ODM internal TLS as it is not needed.